 - Implement emotional habits.
 Maybe you have already seen this habit among pro players.
 After a round that is won or even lost, all players will touch their clenched fists.
-If you and your mates are a virtual team, a battlecry or slogan can positively affect your mental strength, confidence, and focus.
+A battlecry or slogan can positively affect your mental strength, confidence, and focus if you and your mates are on a virtual team.

 - Practice continuously, even in-game.
 Even if you have a strategic position or task where nothing is to do, stay active.
 Move your character, aim at different targets (trees, windows…) think about what your enemies try to plan and do.
 Holding your brain in an active state means lesser reaction time in case of contact with opponents.

 Healthy drinks help professional players to keep their skill levels much longer.
 Energy drinks are fancy, colorful, and have cool names.
 Still, they won’t help you in the long term – on the contrary, they will lower your abilities.